-'60s-'70s: smaller slower computers and bigger faster computers

-- '70s-'80s: vector computing: Now programming techniques for supercomputers started to differ from those for regular (non-vector) computers - > 80's-90's: Supercomputers build from variations of standard components to reduce costs, the software made the supercomputer - > This is more true than ever before - Supercomputers try to minimize the hardware costs more than ever - by using cleverly designed software to turn fairly standard hardware in a powerful computer - within limits of course as a certain level of reliability is needed. - This again stresses the importance of proper software at all levels (system software and application software) on supercomputers!
+- > '60s-'70s: smaller slower computers and bigger faster computers - > '70s-'80s: vector computing: Now programming techniques for supercomputers started to differ from those for regular (non-vector) computers, but supercomputer hardware was very specialised - > 80's-90's: Supercomputers build from variations of standard components to reduce costs, the software made the supercomputer - > This is more true than ever before - Supercomputers try to minimize the hardware costs more than ever - o by using cleverly designed software to turn fairly standard hardware in a powerful computer - within limits of course as a certain level of reliability is needed. - This again stresses the importance of proper software at all levels (system software and application software) on supercomputers!